 Chinen is a peninsula, and the site was situated at the end of the road leading to it–a cul-de-sac, if you will.
 The only way out was to turn around and go back the same way you came in.
 It was not long when I realized that I didn’t want to spend the next year-and-a-half opening and closing a fucking gate for 8 hours every day!
 Talk about your mindless labor!
 It wasn’t even real work.
 We didn’t get many visitors to the site on a daily basis, so my duties were only occasional as it was.
 The island Brass (officers) rarely dropped by, and the place was off-limits to non-military personnel.
 So on most days during my shift, I didn’t have to do anything.
 There were a few advantages, however.
 At the post I had my own private room for a time, I had a lot of time to read, and I had a radio in my guard shack.
 Being stoned on marijuana a lot of the time certainly helped, too.

 Our luggage was in the form of an Army-issued, olive-drab green duffel bag, in which we transported all our belongings and clothing items.
 When we first arrived on the island and while waiting to be assigned somewhere, we were lodged in a barracks holding area with no lockers or security for our personal property.
 So our stuff was pretty much up for the taking, if we didn’t stay right there and watch it at all times.
 I was out and about exploring during the day, so I was not there on guard the whole time.
+I wasn’t going to lug the thing around with me.
 On the very first day that I arrived, somebody stole my beloved radio/cassette player.
-I imagine that the guy kept it for himself, as there was no pawnshop around at which to hock it.
-They did, however, let me retain my instruments, typewriter and camera, thankfully, all of which I used often during my stay.
+I imagine that the thief kept it for himself, as there was no pawnshop around at which to hock it.
+They did, however, let me retain my musical instruments, typewriter and camera, thankfully, all of which I used often during my stay.

 There was a lot of idle time in the Band.
 Most of it was spent hanging around the barracks playing Hearts, our card game of choice at the time.
 But we did rehearse (not every day) and got to perform occasionally for company retreats and played concerts for the leper colonies on the neighboring islands of Miyago, Motobu and Tokashiki, to which we traveled by helicopter.
 Some band members were there only to get out of more serious Army detail elsewhere, but a few of us were real, serious-minded musicians.
 Some of us would get together in our spare time and play duets and trios and such.
-Richard Balzer played flute, Dick Ingersoll was a top-rate clarinetist and Bob Howell played piano when needed.
+Richard Balzer played flute and Dick Ingersoll was a top-rate clarinetist.
+I had my biggest solo moment when I played the Haydn Oboe Concerto (accompanied on piano by Bob Howell from the Band) before a large audience for the annual Ryukyu Music Festival.

 Some of my other hangout buddies included Bill Kreutzer, percussionist, and Conrad “Flip” Oller played trombone.
 Conrad’s father was a “lifer” (an Army career sergeant), who was stationed right there on the island with us.
 Another trombonist, Mike Hatmaker, constantly had to endure, upon meeting him the first time, people’s singing of # Hatmaker, Hatmaker, make me a hat… # apparently not caring that he had probably heard it before.
 Of course, I did it, too, when I met him.
 It was Hatmaker who told me what the letters, U.S. ARMY, on our uniforms stood for: “Uncle Sam Ain’t Released Me Yet.”
 And there was Michael Norman, who played the trumpet.